 A sustainable growth rate is the only growth rate that is consistent with stable values of the four variables: profit margin, payout ratio, asset turnover ratio, and assets-to-equity ratio if the firm does not issue new equity.
 In the analyzed ten-year period, no company in North Macedonia issued shares, and their growth was based exclusively on internally generated funds from retained earnings and associated borrowing.
 Macedonian companies in ten years between 2010 and 2019, achieved anemic real growth of only 0.38% in sales, which is almost four times lower than the average ten-year sustainable growth rate of 1.42%.
 Unfortunately, not only the real growth but also the sustainable growth rate is very low, which indicates the weak growth potential of Macedonian companies.
 Slow-growing companies - those whose sustainable growth rate exceeds real growth - have growth management problems.
 This means that managers fail to manage the company's resources and ensure growth that is at the level of the company's potential, effectively and efficiently.
-Although we do not prejudge that it should be strictly, the desired real growth of the company should be equal to or close to sustainable growth, that is, balanced growth.
+Although we do not prejudge that it should be strictly, the desired real growth.